Language selection

 The Fund sends out grants to "forgotten emergencies" twice a year for crises that have not attracted sufficient funding of their own.

-Past allocations have gone to meet humanitarian needs in Darfur, the Horn of Africa, Afghanistan Bangladesh and Myanmar.
+Past allocations have gone to meet humanitarian needs in Sudan, Haiti, the Democratic Republic of Congo, Yemen, and Chad.

 Who are the Fund’s donors?

 The CERF is funded through voluntary contributions.
-Canada’s support puts us among the top six donors.
+Canada’s support place it 6th among all donors since the creation of the CERF in 2006.
 While the CERF receives the bulk of its funding from governments, it also garners wide-range support from foundations, companies, charities and individuals.
-Given the critical role that the CERF plays in meeting humanitarian needs, its annual funding target was recently increased from $450 million to $1 billion..

 Who decides where the money is sent?

 The Under-Secretary-General for Humanitarian Affairs and the Emergency Relief Coordinator (ERC) manages the CERF on behalf of the UN Secretary-General.
 CERF funds are distributed to humanitarian agencies on the ground.
-The CERF is also guided by an 18-member Advisory Group, that provides support and policy direction to the Secretary-General on the use and impact of the Fund.
+The CERF is also guided by a 19-member Advisory Group, that provides support and policy direction to the Secretary-General on the use and impact of the Fund.

 Central Emergency Response Fund saves lives